 If you tap a lock button the corresponding scroller will be locked.
 Only one scroller can be locked at a time.
 The scales of the remaining scrollers will be auto-adjusted to fit the new limited range.
 For example if you lock the focus distance the only way to increase/decrease depth of field is by changing f-stop, and thus the near and far limit scales are recalculated to exactly match the range provided by the f-stop scale.

 The purpose of locking scrollers is to support different workflows to calculate the depth of field.
 Here are a few examples:

 Instead of using a rangefinder you can also simply estimate distances.
-This won't be very exact, but the thing is that as depth of field sharpness changes very gradually it does not really require very high precision, the farther away the less important the precision of the distance estimate will be.
+While this won't be very exact, depth of field sharpness changes gradually and doesn't really require very high precision, and the farther away you focus the less important the precision of the distance estimate will be.

 We recommend to bring a simple mechanical rangefinder with you and use when needed, and estimate the remaining.
 The more you use a rangefinder the better you become at estimating distances, so in time you will need to use it less often.